 “What is it to you?”
 Jingyi retorted, obviously unsettled.

 It took a moment, but Jingyi finally answered, “I’ve been training since I was a child.
 Sizhui too.”

-“A Lan clan omega cultivator, huh…” Mo Xuanyu murmured.
+“A Lan clan kunze cultivator, huh…” Mo Xuanyu murmured.
 He once more looked over the unfinished flag before giving it back.
 “Make your strokes thinner, Lan Jingyi,” he declared.
 “The surer the hand, the more powerful the flag.”

 But before he could finish, Mo Xuanyu had leaped to the top of the wall and let himself fall behind it, disappearing from their view.